ucsdscheduleplanner/UCSD-Schedule-Planner/loadtest/README.md

 ## Summary

+The bottleneck of our backend is the python part where loops are used to process data.

 The first error happens when there are roughly 350 active users simultaneously.

 Three different requests have, surprisingly (maybe not since each thread performed exactly 1 request each),